ZackSvoronos/UFDRCreator/README.md

 Successful extractions are recorded in the `processed` file, created in the input directory.
 Failed extractions are recorded in the `failed` file.
 Extractions currently running are recorded in the `inprogress` file.
+If the script is interrupted, any extractions that were running will remain in `inprogress`.
+The `inprogress` file can be safely deleted if no instances of the script are running.

 ## Dependencies:
 UFED Physical Analyzer must be installed and '.ufd' files must be associated with it.